OlivierNicole/compose/README.md

 of conditions:

 - They must be in C major
-- Ornaments and accidentals should be removed (you can try not to, but pattern matching on may yield an very small number of matches, which will show in the result)
+- Ornamentations and accidentals should be removed (you can try not to, but pattern matching may yield an very small number of common motives, which will show in the result)
-- The two MIDI files should be encoded using the same number of ticks per beat.